 FAQ & Reg. tips

 Yes, there are some select trips where a portion, or majority, of the trip fees are tax deductible.
 In early December I will send you a letter in the mail, or an email you can print out, to use as a receipt for your tax filing.
 We appreciate your support of these important projects.
-Only those indicated as such in the booklet are tax deductible; your regular field trip registration fees are not tax deductible.
+Only those indicated as such in the booklet are tax deductible; your regular Field Trip registration fees are not tax deductible.

 We do our best to keep our fees to a minimum, while offering a great value for your money.
 Your fees cover the online registration software, printing and mailing of the Field Trip Guidebook, program staff and other administrative costs.
-Some trips have higher costs that cover bus or boat rentals, or are fundraisers for important ecological programs, properties or research.
+Some trips have higher costs that cover bus or boat rentals, or are fundraisers for important ecological programs, properties, or research.

-We hope our field trips inspire you to do more for our natural resources!
+We hope our Field Trips inspire you to do more for our natural resources!
 You can get involved with citizen-based monitoring, where people help our state’s scientists gather information about a wide variety of species and places–from frogs to fireflies and forests to fens.
 You can also become a Wisconsin Master Naturalist and gain skills in education, stewardship and citizen science.

 I am delighted to hear this!
-If you’d like to make a donation to support the field trip program, you can do so during your online registration for field trips.
+If you’d like to make a donation to support the Field Trip Program, you can do so during your online registration for Field Trips.
 Just indicate the amount of your donation at the bottom of the page where you select your field trips.
-Or, if you are able, consider joining our Sojourners Society with an annual gift of $500 dedicated to support the field trip program.
+Or, if you are able, consider joining our Sojourners Society with an annual gift of $500 dedicated to support the Field Trip Program.
 This Society will provide sustainable funding to ensure that field trips remain accessible and affordable for all members.
-In appreciation, Society members receive guaranteed field trip registration, and first chance at registering for our international excursions.
+In appreciation, Society members receive guaranteed Field Trip registration, and first chance at registering for our international excursions.
 Email [email protected] for more information.

 Do you have more questions about Field Trips?

 Email Christine at [email protected].